Do I have to be Board-Certified in a specialty to serve as an Expert Witness?

 How about Forensic Psychology?

 You do not have to be Board-Certified in the subspecialty of Forensic Psychiatry (ABPN) or Forensic Psychology (ABPP) to render psychiatric or psychological forensic opinions.
+But these credentials will always have a premium.
+Absent the Board-Certification, communicating subject matter knowledge is essential.
+This can be a powerful workaround if Fellowship is not possible for some reason.

 For Physicians in OTHER subspecialties, there is no “Forensic” Board-Certification available.